 The allowance for doubtful accounts is for estimated losses resulting from accounts receivable for which their collection is not reasonably assured.
 We evaluate accounts receivable to determine if they will ultimately be collected.
 Significant judgments and estimates are involved in performing this evaluation, which we base on factors that may affect a customer's ability and intent to pay, such as past experience, credit quality of the customer, age of the receivable balance and current economic conditions.
 If collection is not reasonably assured at the time the transaction is consummated, we do not recognize revenue until collection becomes reasonably assured.
 If we estimate that our customers' ability and intent to make payments have been impaired, additional allowances may be required.
-The allowance for doubtful accounts is established either through a charge to selling, general and administrative expenses or as a reduction to revenue.
+We regularly review the allowance for doubtful accounts by considering factors that may affect a customer's ability to pay, such as historical experience, credit quality, age of the accounts receivable balances, and current economic conditions.